 Taiwan, officially known as the Republic of China (ROC), is an island separated from China by the Taiwan Strait.
-It has been governed independently of mainland China, officially the People’s Republic of China (PRC), since 1949.
+It has been governed independently from mainland China, officially the People’s Republic of China (PRC), since 1949.
 The PRC views the island as a renegade province and vows to eventually “unify” Taiwan with the mainland.
 In Taiwan, which has its own democratically elected government and is home to twenty-three million people, political leaders have differing views on the island’s status and relations with the mainland.

 Is Taiwan part of China?

 Beijing asserts that there is only “one China” and that Taiwan is part of it.
-It views the PRC as the only legitimate government of China, an approach it calls the One-China principle, and seeks Taiwan’s eventual “unification” with the mainland.
+It views the PRC as the only legitimate government of China, an approach it calls the One China principle, and seeks Taiwan’s eventual “unification” with the mainland.

 Beijing claims that Taiwan is bound by an understanding known as the 1992 Consensus, which was reached between representatives of the Chinese Communist Party (CCP) and the Kuomintang (KMT) party that then ruled Taiwan.
 However, the two sides don’t agree on the content of this so-called consensus, and it was never intended to address the question of Taiwan’s legal status.
 For the PRC, as Chinese President Xi Jinping has stated, the 1992 Consensus reflects an agreement that “the two sides of the strait belong to one China and would work together to seek national reunification.”
 For the KMT, it means “one China, different interpretations,” with the ROC standing as the “one China.”

 Taiwan’s KMT-drafted constitution continues to recognize China, Mongolia, Taiwan, Tibet, and the South China Sea as part of the ROC.
 The KMT does not support Taiwan’s independence and has consistently called for closer ties with Beijing.
-But in the face of recent election losses, KMT leaders have discussed whether to change the party’s stance on the 1992 Consensus.

 In a 2019 speech, Xi reiterated China’s long-standing proposal for Taiwan: that it be incorporated into the mainland under the formula of “one country, two systems.”
 This is the same formula used for Hong Kong, which was guaranteed the ability to preserve its political and economic systems and granted a “high degree of autonomy.”
 Such a framework is deeply unpopular among the Taiwanese public.
-Pointing to Beijing’s recent crackdown on Hong Kong’s freedoms, Tsai and even the KMT have rejected the “one country, two systems” framework.
+Pointing to Beijing’s recent crackdown on Hong Kong’s freedoms, even the KMT have rejected the “one country, two systems” framework.